mkschreder/node-php/README.md

-NodePHPEmbedded - run php scripts like wordpress, drupal, etc with node
+NodeCGIEmbedded - run php scripts like wordpress, drupal, etc with node and cgi counter parts
 ---------------------------------------------------------

 With Node PHP Embedded you can leverage the speed of node js and run all of the widely available php scripts directly inside your express site.